 The Masai Mara in Kenya is a unique game-studded area with a rich and constant wildlife presence all year.

 It’s also home to the famous wildebeest migration.
 Every year it hosts the ‘greatest show on earth’.
 From July to October, 1.4 million wildebeest, 200,000 zebra and 300,000 gazelles surge north from the Serengeti plains in search of seasonal grasses and permanent water.
 And the Mara River is a great obstacle.
 Here the currents can be strong and the banks steep.
 But the gigantic Nile crocodiles is their biggest adversary.
 The view of the vast herds sweeping across the grass is punctuated by individual struggles with the predators.
 This is what makes the Masai mara migration all the more dramatic.
-Download our special guide below.
+See our Insiders Guide to the Migration below.

 Masai Mara Safaris